One-Step Offline Distillation of Diffusion-based Models via Koopman Modeling: Introduction

 Building on these observations, we propose leveraging a dynamical systems approach that has not yet been explored in the context of distillation: Koopman operator theory.
 This theory is a classical yet recently revitalized approach for representing nonlinear systems with linear dynamics in an embedded space~\cite{koopman1931hamiltonian, rowley2009spectral}.
 The core idea is that by mapping the system into a suitable embedding space, its evolution becomes linear.
 Thus, learning the diffusion process then reduces to jointly learning these embeddings and the linear operator.
 While Koopman operators are typically infinite-dimensional, we prove that an exact finite-dimensional representation exists under mild assumptions~\cite{iacob2023finite}.
 Moreover, prior work suggests that the Koopman operator preserves the structure inherent to certain dynamical systems~\cite{goyal2025deep, boulle2024multiplicative}.
 This motivates the use of Koopman theory to harness the observed coherent semantic structure in diffusion dynamics, offering a principled foundation for accurate teacher model distillation.
 To this end, we formally connect the observed structure in diffusion models to the Koopman framework by proving that this structure is preserved within the learned dynamical representation.

 In practice, we propose \methodname~(\emph{Koopman Distillation Model}), a framework for modeling diffusion processes through linear evolution in a learned embedding space.
 Given a noisy input, an encoder maps it into an embedding space where a learned Koopman operator evolves it forward, and a decoder reconstructs the clean sample.
 A schematic illustration of our framework is presented in Fig.~\ref{fig:kdm_illus}.
 The training objective encourages semantic preservation (via reconstruction loss), accurate latent linear dynamics (via Koopman consistency), and fidelity in output space (via prediction and adversarial losses).
 This design naturally yields fast, single-step generation, while preserving structural coherence distillation.
-We evaluate our method on the offline distillation benchmark, while adding two higher-resolution datasets, and achieve state-of-the-art results in both unconditional and conditional generation.
-Compared to prior offline work, our approach improves FID by up to 40\% while requiring only a single generation step.
+We evaluate our method on the offline distillation benchmark, while adding two higher-resolution datasets, and achieve highly competitive results in both unconditional and conditional generation.
 These results demonstrate the effectiveness of our Koopman-based formulation in bridging the performance gap with online methods, offering a fast and high-fidelity offline diffusion model distillation. \textbf{Our key contributions are:} \begin{enumerate}[leftmargin=*, labelindent=5pt] \item \emph{Observing diffusion dynamics}.
-We identify, analyze and formalize two key observations: (i) tools from dynamical systems theory, specifically Koopman operator theory, remain underexplored in diffusion modeling and distillation. (ii) training induces coherent semantic organization in noise space.
+We identify, analyze and formalize two key observations: (i) tools from dynamical systems theory, specifically Koopman operator theory, remain underexplored in diffusion modeling and distillation; (ii) training induces coherent semantic organization in noise space.
 These insights motivate a structure-promoting dynamics-aware approach to distillation.

 \item \emph{A principled and practical Koopman-based distillation framework}.
 We develop a theoretical foundation proving the existence of finite-dimensional Koopman representations and semantic structure preservation under mild assumptions and introduce a simple, scalable encoder–linear-dynamics–decoder architecture that preserves the teacher generation dynamics semantic structure.